 What if you are refused business finance?

-There are various steps you can take to improve your chances of getting start-up funds the next time you apply.
+There are various steps you can take to improve your chances of obtaining finance the next time you apply.

 For example, keep on top of paying your bills and manage any debts wisely, to improve your credit score over a three to six month period.

-Save hard – or approach alternative lenders to get some cash behind your business idea.
+Save hard as well as approaching alternative lenders to get some cash behind your business idea.
 Even if you need to top this up by obtaining business finance, the fact you already have some business capital will count in your favour.

 We’re trusted by thousands of small and